 The monastery came to me in the form of a fractured fifth metatarsal (aka a broken foot).
 I didn’t choose it, but since it chose me, I decided to use it to practice.

-When I learned it would take three weeks to see a podiatrist before I’d have a prognosis, there was nothing I could either tick off the days with frustration or take things day by day.
+When I learned it would take three weeks to see a podiatrist before I’d have a prognosis, I realized I could either tick off the days with frustration or take things day by day.

 The podiatrist offered me the options of keeping my weight off my left foot for another six weeks and seeing whether it healed naturally or putting a screw in it to hold the bone in place.
 He recommended the latter, and I accepted the recommendation.